Avvo 10 Rating Badge - Top Attorney Business

 Our Chicago minority shareholder and LLC member attorneys have litigated minority oppression, business divorce, stolen corporate opportunity and breach of fiduciary duty lawsuits for decades.

 Super Lawyers named Chicago and Oak Brook shareholder oppression Peter Lubin and Patrick Austrermuehle a Super Lawyer and Rising Star respectively in the Categories of Class Action, Business Litigation and Consumer Rights Litigation.
-Lubin Austermuehle’s Oak Brook and Chicago shareholder oppression lawyers have over thirty-five years experience in litigating complex class action, consumer rights and business and commercial litigation disputes.
+DiTommaso Lubin’s Oak Brook and Chicago shareholder oppression lawyers have over thirty-five years experience in litigating complex class action, consumer rights and business and commercial litigation disputes.
 We handle emergency business lawsuits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.

-Lubin Austermuehle’s Wheaton, Naperville, and Oak Brook litigation attorneys have more than thirty-five years of experience helping business clients unravel the complexities of Illinois and out-of-state business laws.
+DiTommaso Lubin’s Wheaton, Naperville, and Oak Brook litigation attorneys have more than thirty-five years of experience helping business clients unravel the complexities of Illinois and out-of-state business laws.
 Our Chicago business divorce litigation lawyers represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners and shareholders as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 From offices near Aurora and Elgin, we serve clients throughout Illinois and the Midwest.

-If you’re facing a business or class-action lawsuit, or the possibility of one, and you’d like to discuss how the experienced Illinois shareholder oppression attorneys at Lubin Austermuehle can help, we would like to hear from you.
+If you’re facing a business or class-action lawsuit, or the possibility of one, and you’d like to discuss how the experienced Illinois shareholder oppression attorneys at DiTommaso Lubin can help, we would like to hear from you.
 To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us toll-free at 630-333-0333 or contact us online.

 Client Reviews